sdinonno/cucumber-java-aliexpress-v2/README.md

 # cucumber-java-aliexpress-v2
-This project is an improved version of the projects "cucumber-java-aliexpress"
+This project is an improved version of the project "cucumber-java-aliexpress"